Fixed Assets Overview

 Flexible Options for Depreciation Calculation

 You can automate depreciation calculations for all types of assets by creating schedules for depreciation.
 You can run these schedules for a particular asset or for multiple assets.
 If needed, you can suspend the depreciation of specific assets for an unspecified number of periods.
-For more details, see Depreciation of Fixed Assets.
+For more details, see Asset Depreciation: General Information.

 Support for Fixed Asset Depreciation in the United States

-MYOB Advanced fully supports United States-based tax reporting requirements, and you can perform depreciation as it is required by the tax authorities of your country.
+MYOB Acumatica fully supports United States-based tax reporting requirements, and you can perform depreciation according to the requirements of the tax authorities of your country.
 For information on how to set up tax benefits to be calculated during fixed asset depreciation, see U.S.-Based Fixed Asset Depreciation.

-By using MYOB Advanced, you can transfer the assets between branches one by one or in bulk.
-For details, see Managing Transfers of Fixed Assets.
+By using MYOB Acumatica, you can transfer the assets between branches one by one or through mass processing.
+For details, see Asset Transfers: Mass Processing.

-By using MYOB Advanced, you can perform mass and one-by-one disposal of fixed assets.
-To learn more about the disposal methods and the ways fixed assets can be disposed of with MYOB Advanced, see Managing Fixed Asset Disposals.
+By using MYOB Acumatica, you can perform mass disposal and one-by-one disposal of fixed assets.
+To learn more about the disposal methods and the ways fixed assets can be disposed of with MYOB Acumatica, see Asset Disposal: General Information.

 Other Features and Options